atleer/CINPLA_Allen_V1_analysis/README.md

     $ pip install -r requirements.txt
 ```

-Please send any questions or requests to to atle.rimehaug@gmail.com.
+If you have any questions or requests, reach out to me at atle.rimehaug@gmail.com.